mihaimihaila/frenzygames/docs/free-puzzles.md

 ## Premium Subscription

-For dedicated users we offer premium subscriptions.
+For dedicated users we offer [Premium](https://frenzygames.net/custom/premium) subscriptions.
 Users with an active subscription can play any puzzle in our library.
 We offer two types of subscriptions: a monthly subscription and a yearly subscription.
-Purchasing a Premium subscription also removes the Puzzle of the Day video ads.
+Purchasing a Premium subscription also removes the [Puzzle of the Day](https://frenzygames.net/custom/pod) video ads.

 ## Unlock Puzzle Pack with Crowns

-When playing Puzzle of the Day you can choose to create an account and participate in our daily contest.
+When playing [Puzzle of the Day](https://frenzygames.net/custom/pod) you can choose to create an account and participate in our daily contest.
 Top 3 players that solve the puzzle the fastest receive **1 crown** each at the end of the day.
 There are 5 contests every day, one for each difficulty level.
 The earned crowns can be saved and used to unlock paid puzzle packs.

 ## Subscription Rules